autoplot/documentation/javadoc/org/das2/qds/filters/PutPropertyFilterEditorPanel.md

-# org.das2.qds.filters.PutPropertyFilterEditorPanelEditor panel for the putProperty filter, which allows valid
+# org.das2.qds.filters.PutPropertyFilterEditorPanel

- ranges and missing metadata to be specified.
+Editor panel for the putProperty filter, which allows valid ranges and missing metadata to be specified.

-PutPropertyFilterEditorPanel( )
+# PutPropertyFilterEditorPanel( )
 Creates new form PutPropertyFilterEditorPanel

 ***